In this post, we will learn how the Angular Forms API works and how it can be used to build complex forms. We will go through the following topics:

 The instantaneous two-way data binding of

-Forms built with this directive can only be tested in an end to end test because this requires the presence of a DOM, but still this mechanism is very useful and simple to understand.
+Forms built with this directive could only be tested in an end to end test because this requires the presence of a DOM, but still, this mechanism was very useful and simple to understand.

 ngModel, that allow us to build what is now called Template-Driven forms.